Arts (ARTS)

 Undergraduate Research and Scholarship

 Students will conduct research and scholarship in collaboration with a faculty mentor.
 This course will offer experiential learning in an academic setting by partnering students with faculty who have, or are initiating, research projects.
 Students will advance their research and professional skills, integrating these skills within a faculty-led project, through such activities as conducting a literature review, applying for Research Ethics Board approval, conducting research, applying research methods, drafting and revising reviews and/or articles, researching and compiling materials for conference presentations, and performing data analysis.
+This 2 credit course would require approximately 6 hours of work per week.
 Note: In order to register for ARTS 3992, students must sign a “Project Work Agreement” Contract which contains the details of the individual project.
-Note: Students may only register for a total number of 6 credits from ARTS 3991, 3992 or 3993.
+Students may only register for a total number of 6 credits from ARTS 3991, 3992 or 3993.

 Level: UG